 Kohler Music Awards & Recognitions

-In both 2001 and 2007, Kohler Public Schools was recognized as one of the 100 Best Communities in America for Music Education by the American Music Conference, Music Teachers National Association, and National School Boards Association and the National Association of Music Merchants.
+In both 2001, 2007, 2016 and 2022 Kohler Public Schools was recognized as one of the 100 Best Communities in America for Music Education by the American Music Conference, Music Teachers National Association, National School Boards Association and the National Association of Music Merchants.